CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Preliminaries: saving the IDE configuration**

 The remote IDE stores its configuration (e.g. the extensions you set up) in `~/.vscode-server`.
-To have it preserved between different dev containers you can create placeholder directory in your PVC and the template will handle sym-linking it when the container starts.
+To have it preserved between different dev containers you should create placeholder directory in your PVC and the template will handle sym-linking it when the container starts.
 A good place to create this directory (as we treat it as project-dependant) is in your project root on your PVC, which will look like this in the example we provide